danielhrisca/asammdf/README.rst

 Notations used in the results

 * nodata = MDF object created with load_measured_data=False (raw channel data not loaded into RAM)
-* compression = MDF object created with compression=True/blosc
+* compression = MDF object created with compression=blosc
 * compression bcolz 6 = MDF object created with compression=6
 * noDataLoading = MDF object read with noDataLoading=True